 Collection museum FLUXUS+

-Fluxus is an international art movement that formed in the 1960s in New York and Tokyo as well as in the European cities of Wiesbaden, Wuppertal, Copenhagen, Paris, Düsseldorf, Amsterdam, The Hague, London and Nice.
+Fluxus is an international art movement that formed in the 1960s in New York and Tokyo, as well as in the German cities of Cologne, Düsseldorf, Darmstadt and Wiesbaden.
+The word "fluxus" is Latin and means „flowing“.
+In this sense, the art movement stands for a gradual „flowing“ transition from art to life.

 ART = LIFE = ART